Tech-Chess/tech-chess.github.io/_pages/Parking.md

 permalink: /parking/
 ---

 We cannot guarantee parking for most of our events, and encourage use of public transportation whenever possible.
-Our tournaments are usually held at the MIT Media Lab, close to the Red Line.
+Our tournaments are usually held close to the Kendall Square stop of the Red Line.

 That said, we have compiled a list of **potential** parking spots that may be available (some borrowed from [Tech Square](http://www.mit.edu/~tech-squares/directions/parking.html)).
 Again, we cannot guarantee their availability.